 GTU type ⌊ Road user ⌊ Pedestrian ⌊ Bicycle ⌊ Moped ⌊ Vehicle ⌊ Car ⌊ Van ⌊ Bus ⌊ Scheduled bus ⌊ Truck ⌊ Emergency vehicle ⌊ Water way user ⌊ Ship ⌊ Rail way user ⌊ Train

 The next sections describe how the hierarchical approach of Michon is applied in OTS regarding the strategical, tactical and operational level.
+The model components at these levels are related as is depicted in Figure 2.1.
+Figure 2.1: Relation between high-level model components.

 On the strategic level, the overall goals of the GTU are determined or defined.
 This involves destination choice, departure time choice, mode choice and route choice.
 Some of these may simply be defined from demand, while others are actively determined by a strategical model in a simulation.
 In either case the route of a GTU is the constraint on which the tactical planner operates.
 The route may be changed during simulation, at which point the tactical planner will adhere to the new route.
 In some cases, GTUs can move without a route, for instance on a corridor network without splits.
 Then, the tactical planner will simply never encounter a situation where it needs the strategical planner.